-Where plaintiff claims having suffered harm from using a product manufactured by defendant, the jury may be instructed: "In determining whether defendant used reasonable care, you should balance what defendant knew or should have known about the likelihood and severity of potential harm from the product against the burden of taking safety measures to reduce or avoid the harm."
+If plaintiff was injured while using a product manufactured by defendant, the jury is instructed: "In determining whether defendant used reasonable care, you should balance what defendant knew or should have known about the likelihood and severity of potential harm from the product against the burden of taking safety measures to reduce or avoid the harm."
 (CACI 1221.)

-If plaintiff claims having suffered harm from a dangerous condition on public property maintained by a governmental entity, the jury may be instructed: "In deciding whether defendant should have discovered the dangerous condition, you may consider whether it had a reasonable inspection system and whether a reasonable system would have revealed the dangerous condition.
+If plaintiff was injured by a dangerous condition on public property maintained by a governmental entity, the jury may be instructed: "In deciding whether defendant should have discovered the dangerous condition, you may consider whether it had a reasonable inspection system and whether a reasonable system would have revealed the dangerous condition.
 In determining whether an inspection system is reasonable, you may consider the practicality and cost of the system and balance those factors against the likelihood and seriousness of the potential danger if no such system existed."
 (CACI 1104.)